mjalleda/Selenium/Selenium_Tutorial/README.md

 1.4: Selenium VS Appium:
 Both are automation tools but Appium is only Mobile Automation tool.
 It is easy to learn Appium if you already know Selenium.

-1.5: Selenium Components:
+1.5: Selenium Components:  Server Server 4.0 alpha5 is released in 2020: and its new features are : https://www.youtube.com/watch?v=CZVDmDwHnic
+- Capture screenshot of webelement
+- Open the newt on browser
+- Open the new window on browser
+- Object Location
-1.5.1: IDE: It is addon on firefox browser only.
+- 3.5.1: IDE: It is addon on firefox browser only.
-1.5.2:  Selenium Server:RC: It is also called, Remote control OR Selenium 1.0 Or Version 1.0 OR Selenium Server.
+4.5.2:  Selenium Server:RC: It is also called, Remote control OR Selenium 1.0 Or Version 1.0 OR Selenium Server.
 This is deprecated 4years back.
 WebDriver: It is also called
 - Selenium 2.0/WebDriver